spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 ```

 ---

 title: AI_InvalidDataContentError
 description: How to fix AI_InvalidDataContentError
 ---

 # AI_InvalidDataContentError

 This error occurs when the data content provided in a multi-modal message part is invalid.
-Check out the [ prompt examples for multi-modal messages ](/docs/foundations/prompts#message-prompts).
+Check out the [prompt examples for multi-modal messages](/docs/foundations/prompts#message-prompts).

 ## Properties